JakobLund/GrandTheftAutoHotkey/README.md

 + F8 - Help window with all shortcuts

 ### Notes
-+ All keys can be changed in the file `GrandTheftAutoHotkey.ini`
++ All keys can be changed in the file `GrandTheftAutoHotkey.ini`.
+Use AutohotKeys guide for names of keys.
++ If you want the interaction menu to work while being CEO or MC president then you'll have to register with this program.
+This way it will know how to navigate the menu.
++ Interactive menu does not work while being inside most properties, only the phone will work.
 + If you want to force a solo lobby you need to have [pssuspend.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend) added to your path